ni/niveristand-custom-device-handbook/docs/Implement_the_Custom_Device.md

 For flat hierarchies, the reference array corresponds one-to-one with channels as they were created on the host computer.
 In other words, the first channel created is the 0’th element of the array.

 For non-flat hierarchies, the reference array corresponds top-down and one-to-one with channels as they were created.
-In other words, channels at the highest level of the hierarchy appear first in the array, then subsequent levels’ channels appear in the array in the order they were created.
+In other words, channels at the highest level of the hierarchy appear first in the array, then subsequent levels channels appear in the array in the order they were created.

 Robust custom devices do not depend on any particular order of channel references.
 Unique properties or GUIDs should be used to ensure the driver VI operates on the correct channel.